Canadian ‘Super Scooper’ plane grounded after hitting civilian drone over Los Angeles wildfires

 The plane in question, Quebec 1, “sustained wing damage and remains grounded and out of service,” Los Angeles Fire Department spokesperson Erik Scott said, adding that there were no reported injuries.

-The damaged plane will be prioritized for repair and should be back up flying by Monday, L.A.
-County Fire Chief Anthony C. Marrone said Friday.
+The damaged plane will be prioritized for repair and should be back up flying by Tuesday, officials said at a Monday news conference.

 The collision caused the temporary grounding of all aircraft responding to the Palisades Fire, The War Zone reported, citing Cal Fire.
 It was one of the two such planes deployed to the site, The War Zone said.